9623Y/9623Y-Spin-Up-Notebook/README.md

 #### **End of Entry**

 We didnt get majority of our goals done, because we started rather late at night.
 We were only able to look over the game manual but we will do some more work later in the week.
-(Rebecca rephrased this but wasn't sure if they, who ever they are, finished looking over the manual)